decentraland/sdk7-utils/README.md

 The following example creates a scene that has:

-- food (cones)
+- food (green box)
-- mice (spheres)
+- mouse (blue sphere)
-- cats (boxes)
+- cat (red sphere)

-Food is triggered (or eaten) by both cats or mice.
-Also, mice are eaten by cats, so a mouse's trigger area is triggered by only cats.
+Food is triggered (or eaten) by both cat and mouse.
+Also, mice are eaten by cats, so a mouse's trigger area is triggered only by a cat.

-Cats and mice always move towards the food.
-When food or mice are eaten, they respawn in a random location.
+Cat and mouse always move towards the food.
+When food or mouse are eaten, they respawn in a random location.

 ```ts
 export * from "@dcl/sdk"